 The Bank has adopted the SGX-ST Listing Manual's guidelines on dealings in securities and has a policy against insider trading.
-Directors and officers are prohibited from dealing in the securities of the Bank during the period commencing two weeks before the announcement of the Bank's financial statements for each of the first three quarters of the financial year, and during the period commencing one month before the announcement of the financial statements for the financial year, and ending on the date of the announcement of the relevant results.
-The Bank also has a policy on dealings in the listed securities of customers of the Group.
-Employees with access to price-sensitive information in the course of their duties are instructed to conduct all their personal securities transactions through the Group's stockbroking subsidiary.
+Directors and officers are prohibited from dealing in the securities of the Bank during the period commencing two weeks before the announcement of the Bank's quarterly or half-yearly financial results, and one month before the announcement of year-end results ("black-out" period) and at any time they are in possession of unpublished material price-sensitive information.
+The Bank will notify Directors and employees of the commencement date for each black-out period.
+The policy also states that employees are not to deal in the Bank's securities on short-term considerations.
+Employees are also instructed to conduct all their personal securities transactions through the Group's stockbroking subsidiary.